 Master of Applied Finance

-Come along to our Find Your Future at Waikato event in Hamilton on Thursday, 5 December from 4pm - 8pm to get advice on your options for studying at the University of Waikato in 2020.
+Come along to our Find Your Future at Waikato information event to get advice on your options for studying at the University of Waikato in 2020.
+Hosted in Hamilton on Wednesday, 22 January and Tauranga on Wednesday, 29 January from 4 - 8pm.

 Make a sound investment in your future and start a rewarding career in the financial sector with our highly practical Master of Applied Finance.